nathanielbd/blog/content/posts/celebrating-aleksandr-lyapunov.md

 |:--:|
 | Happy 164th birthday, Aleksandr Lyapunov! |

 I recently participated in the first annual [Manim](https://www.manim.community/) math animation engine hackathon!
 The theme was anniversaries, so I created the above animation to celebrate the 164th anniversary of mathematician Aleksandr Lyapunov's birth.
 This extended some ideas I presented from [Steven Strogatz's nonlinear dynamics textbook](http://www.stevenstrogatz.com/books/nonlinear-dynamics-and-chaos-with-applications-to-physics-biology-chemistry-and-engineering) at the University of Minnesota's [math directed reading program](https://www-users.math.umn.edu/~mahrud/drp/) symposium.
+Here's the [source code](https://github.com/nathanielbd/animating-strogatz) for the animation and visualizations.

 # The math